Final chain project

 Flip over the chain.
 Add a new large ring as you did in step 9.
 The small rings are now stabilized and it should be a little easier

-STEP 12: Celtic Complete
+STEP 12: Celtic Section Complete

 The large rings you added in step 9 and step 11 form a sandwich over the main chain.
 Notice how the small rings point together.